mirucon/required-ja/required.md

 *   The screenshot may optionally show supported plugins, settings and templates
 *   The screenshot should not be a logo or mockup
 *   The screenshot should be no bigger than 1200 x 900px
-*   Ratio of width to height should be 4:3
+*   The ratio of width to height should be 4:3

 *   Screenshots are allowed to display only dummy text that doesn’t suggest/describe theme features, functionality, or statistics.
 If it looks like an AD, then it’s not allowed
 *   Dummy text examples: Lorem ipsum (or similar generators), text that doesn’t describe your theme, company, service, or products